Photo by Africa Studio/Shutterstock

 If you pay extra for faster service, you’ll be able to keep an eye on the status of your application online.
 You can also expedite the application of a second U.S. passport if you qualify for one.
 Here’s what you need to know to get a passport in your hands quickly—depending on how much time you have.

-If you have six weeks and plan to apply for a rushed passport, begin at the State Department’s website, where a handy checklist will keep you from making a mistake that could slow down the process.
+To start: The six-week window for expediting has grown to 12 weeks.
+To apply for a rushed passport, begin at the State Department’s website, where a handy checklist will keep you from making a mistake that could slow down the process.
 The $60 expedited fee (plus overnight shipping) is not refundable, so it helps to have someone double-check the application.
 This fee is in addition to the standard $110 application fee and $35 execution fee.
 No proof of travel is needed for the basic rush process.

 You can expedite your passport by applying in person at a passport agency or by sending it via overnight mail.
 If you choose to apply in person, you must use form DS-11, while applications by mail require form DS-82 (download these forms here).
 Submitted forms must be single-sided and printed clearly.
 Complete the application online before printing it out or by hand in black or blue ink; remember to write “Expedited” on the envelope and include two recently taken photos that meet the passport photo specifications.
 If applying by mail, you must include a check; if applying in person, ask to learn what methods of payment are allowed at your specific acceptance facility.